On the Running Time of Hypergraph Bootstrap Percolation: Introduction

 Here, we initiate the study of $M_k^r\left(n\right)$ for $r\geq3$.
 Our main contributions are constructions of initially infected hypergraphs yielding lower bounds.
 Our first result concerns the case that $k=r+1$.
-It would be interesting to know whether this bound is asymptotically tight, especially in the case $r=3$ and $k=4$; see Conjecture~\ref{conj:K43} and Question~\ref{ques:gap1}.
+It would be interesting to know whether this bound is tight up to a constant factor, especially in the case $r=3$ and $k=4$; see Conjecture~\ref{conj:K43} and Question~\ref{ques:gap1}.